Plan to succeed

 It’s important to explain your expectations to new sales representatives, yet also remain flexible – particularly within the initial three- to six-month period, allowing the individual to get up to speed with products, pitch and procedures.
 Moreover, it’s prudent for a business owner to offer appropriate incentives for employees to perform the job to the best of their abilities.
 This means creating realistic sales quotas to begin with, extending targets over time – and in consultation with the employee – and providing staff rewards that reflect your high expectations.

 Then there is the issue of small base salary plus a large commission, or acceptable salary and small commission, or commission only.
 When paid commission only, it is important to set targets because salespeople are competitive and want to know what they must do to succeed.
-In any case, it is a challenge finding good sales people willing to work for commission only.
+In any case, it is a challenge finding good . sales people willing to work for commission only.

-Establish a Connection
+Establish a connection

-- To develop a sales strategy, engage a sales consultant.
+- To develop a powerful sales strategy, perhaps engage a sales consultant.
 And if the consultant's advice is to embark on a sales initiative, then have the sales consultant train the account manager(s) in sales.

 At the end of the day, month and year, hiring a sales pro takes time and effort.
 However, that upfront investment is more likely to be rewarded if you’re committed to a long-term partnership and prepared to offer quality incentives for staff to strive for success in your business.
 The best salespeople follow the companies and sales managers with the best reputations.